LifeWise Academy: Curriculum

 LifeWise Academy's curriculum is based on The Gospel Project, a Bible study program produced by LifeWay Christian Resources designed for elementary school students as a five-year program covering the full Bible.

 LifeWise is required to provide access to its full curriculum upon request.

 Reception

 A Fall 2023 study by Indiana consulting firm Thomas P. Miller & Associates found that schools that use LifeWise have improved attendance and fewer suspensions.
 The report quoted a principal in Columbus City Schools stating she had witnessed improvements, including higher grades, increased school attendance and fewer disciplinary actions among students who participate in Lifewise.
-The validity of the study's methodology has been questioned by Honesty for Ohio Education.
+The validity of the study's methodology has been questioned by Honesty for Ohio Education and other researchers, noting that it included data from the COVID-19 pandemic year when states had modified attendance tracking methods due to remote learning.

 Among Christians

 Leaders in progressive Christian groups have expressed concerns that the program disrupts school days and constitutes "right-wing encroachment on public education.”
 Some clergies claim to have been excluded from community decision-making processes.

 The socially conservative Family Research Council praised LifeWise Academy for its expansion, citing a 2023 study finding that students in the program performed well on exams and had better class attendance.